agryman/acmpy/arthurs-journal.md

 - Conclusion: pytest has a simpler syntax, integrates doctests easily, and is compatible with the SymPy guidelines docstrings from a module
-- TO DO: complete the documentation and test creation for so5_cg.py

 ### 6:03 PM - break

 ## 2020-02-05

 ### 2:34 PM
-- DONE: Simplify the Sphinx documentation by using a directive that pulls in all the.
+- DONE: Simplify the Sphinx documentation by using a directive that pulls in all the members.
     - I added the :members: option to so5_cg.py

 ### 2:51 PM - break

+## 2020-03-01

+### 2:51 PM
+- Updated README.md to refer to .venv, and described testing and documentation.
+- IN PROGRESS: complete the documentation and test creation for so5_cg.py as is.
+    - Reviewed the Maple code and determine the meaing of the parameters.
+- TO DO: refactor so5_cg.py as a class.

+### 5:45 PM - break